-Justice Reinvestment policies were adopted in the 2008–2009 biennial budget.
-The framework includes several policies designed to address theses challenges, such as:
+Justice reinvestment policies were adopted in the 2008–2009 biennial budget.
+The framework included several policies designed to address theses challenges, such as:

-- Increased treatment capacity in the prison system by 5,200 program slots for substance abuse treatment (outpatient, in-prison, and post-release) and mental health treatment
+- Increasing treatment capacity in the prison system by 5,200 program slots for substance abuse treatment (outpatient, in-prison, and post-release) and mental health treatment; and

-- Expanded diversion options in the probation and parole system by 4,500 beds for technical violations of supervision, transitional treatment, and substance abuse treatment
+- Expanding diversion options in the probation and parole system by 4,500 beds for technical violations of supervision, transitional treatment, and substance abuse treatment.

-- These policies mitigated the state’s growth in prison population by about 9,000 and saved the state $443 million from 2008-09.
+These policies mitigated the state’s growth in prison population by about 9,000 and saved the state $443 million between 2008 and 2009.
 The state reinvested $241 million to expand in-prison and community-based treatment and diversion programs.